o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot.md

 > Note: which parameters must be set for succesful import strictly depends on the XACRO project you are importing.
 Please refer to its documentation for more information.

-If import fails you will see a message with the output of the ROS XACRO converter.
+If import fails you will see a message with the output of the ROS 2 XACRO executable.

 ![Robot Importer](/images/user-guide/gems/ros2/URDF_importer_fail.png)